-HUD permits BHA to impose as a condition of admission, a requirement that family members who participated in or were culpable for an action or failure to act which results in the denial of assistance, to not reside in the unit.
+HUD permits BHA to impose as a condition of admission, a requirement that family members who were convicted of criminal activity for which BHA may deny admission, to not reside in the unit.

-As a condition of receiving assistance, a family may agree to remove the culpable family member from the application.
-In such instances, the head of household must certify that the family member will not be permitted to visit or to stay as a guest in the assisted unit for three years.
+As a condition of receiving assistance, a family may agree to remove the convicted family member from the application.
+In such instances, the head of household must certify that the family member will not be permitted to stay as a guest in the assisted unit for three years.